rg-3/halfbaked.skeleton/README.md

 It provides a skeleton you can use to kickstart development of a new extension that includes a browser action popup and a background page.

+## <a id='goals'>Goals</a>

-The intention is to create a number of skeletons that target different types of Chrome extensions, for example those who only use content scripts all the way to those who have content scripts, a background page, and a browser action.
+The end goal is to create a number of skeletons that target different types of Chrome extensions, for example those who only use content scripts all the way to those who have content scripts, a background page, and a browser action.
 Or different combinations of all three.

-I hope to provide skeletons that have an option to use webpack and other build tools as well as having the option to not use them, and for that to be a feature because that model of development can be simpler.
+I hope to provide skeletons that have an option to use webpack and other build tools as well as having skeletons that do not use them, and for that to be a feature because that model of development can be simpler.

 ## <a id='overview'>Overview</a>